Dr. Stephen J. Zimniski, Program Director (Chair)

 All West Chester students who wish to apply to a health professional school should ask their professors to forward letters of evaluation to the Pre-Medical Committee and should process their applications through the committee.
 It is recommended that students accumulate a minimum of five letters of evaluation in their confidential file.
 The committee will send a composite letter of evaluation to the professional school for students who meet the academic requirements and have an acceptable interview with the committee.
 Further information is available in the Pre-Medical Office, 117A Schmucker Science Center South.

-Major in the Pre-Medical Program
+Majors in the Pre-Medical Program

 Frank E. Fish (1980)